-The great northern lakes stretch like sparkling, glass-topped vistas within a sequence of long, cavernous valleys descending from the Alps.
-Lake Como, Lake Maggiore and Lake Garda emit their unique sparkle onto the magnificent surrounding landscape, and attract diverse tourists to their banks.
-Younger travellers enjoy the sailing and nightlife experience of Lake Garda, Maggiore provides a tranquil, relaxed respite and can be enjoyed from the comforts of its surrounding luxury hotels, while sophisticates from Milan are drawn to the magnetism of Lake Como.
+Lake Como, Lake Maggiore and Lake Garda emit their unique sparkle onto the magnificent surrounding landscape, and attract diverse tourists to their banks: younger travellers enjoy the sailing and nightlife experience of Lake Garda; Maggiore provides a tranquil and relaxed respite from the city, enjoyed from the comforts of luxury hotels; while sophisticates from Milan are drawn to the magnetism of Lake Como.

-The pristine waters of Lake Como (known locally as Lago Di Como) are framed by craggy backdrops, and magnificent villas festooned with bougainvillea perch over its watery banks.
-Three long lakes converge to form Lake Como, joining in the Centro Lago area with the four towns of Bellaggio, Tremezzo, Menaggio and Varenna.
-These can be visited via the boats and buses connecting the towns in all three areas of the lake.
-Cultural areas of interest include Como's duomo, which combines the best of Gothic and Renaissance elements.
-Contiguous to this lies the former communal palace, the Broletto, and two blocks from here is the Church of San Fedele.
-While on holiday in Lake Como, scenic vistas can be explored from a funicolare to Brunate.
-Hiking trails lead off from here with overnight accommodation en route in the form of baite (modest guesthouses).
+Known locally as Lago Di Como, Lake Como is framed by craggy backdrops and magnificent villas festooned with bougainvillea perched on its banks.
+Three long lakes converge to form Lake Como, joining in the Centro Lago area with the four towns of Bellagio, Tremezzo, Menaggio and Varenna.
+These are visited via the boats and buses connecting the towns.
+Cultural areas of interest include Como's duomo, the former communal palace, the Broletto and the Church of San Fedele.
+Scenic vistas can be explored from a funicular to Brunate, while hiking trails lead off from here with overnight accommodation en route in the form of modest guesthouses.
 Across the lake is the Tempio Voltiano, a memorial museum devoted to Alessandro Volta, the inventor of the battery.
-There is an outdoor market in Como every Tuesday and Thursday morning and the whole day on Sunday; great for holiday bargains.
+There is an outdoor market in Como every Tuesday and Thursday morning and the whole day on Sunday.

-The holiday retreat of Lake Garda, known locally as Lago di Garda, is the most popular of Italy's northern lakes and has a temperate climate to complement its magnificent setting.
+Lake Garda is the most popular of Italy's northern lakes and has a temperate climate to complement its magnificent setting.
 The lake towns of Riva, Gardone Riviera and Sirmione can be reached via buses, hydrofoils and ferries from Desenzano.
 The town of Sirmione boasts the relics of Roman civilisation and a magnificent medieval castle.
-The Sirmione Spa, the largest privately owned thermal treatment centre in Italy, offers invigorating therapy from its sulphurous waters.
-Gardone Riviera was once the playground of the rich and famous and is now the recreational haunt for many a tourist.
+The Sirmione Spa offers invigorating therapy through its sulphurous waters, while Gardone Riviera was once the playground of the rich and famous and is now the recreational haunt for many tourists.
 The hills beyond Gardone are perfect for walking and enjoying the scents of nature bursting from the lemon groves.
-The alpine cliffs, casting their glorious shadows off Riva del Garda, are a perfect spot from which to hike, mountain bike and windsurf.
-The picturesque pebble beaches provide a slower, languid soaking-up-the-sun holiday experience.
+The alpine cliffs are a great spot from which to hike and mountain bike, with the picturesque pebble beaches below providing a slower, languid and more tranquil holiday experience.

-Lake Maggiore casts a refined glow from its shores, as it is the preferred holiday destination of the elite.
-The resort town of Stresa is a haven for Italians, French and Germans who flock to its cobbled streets and enjoy the spectacular mountain and lake views from its quarters.
-Just a heartbeat away from Lake Maggiore lies further splendour in the form of the Borromean Isles.
+Finally, Lake Maggiore is the preferred holiday destination of the elite.
+The resort town of Stresa is a haven for Italians, French and Germans who flock to its cobbled streets to enjoy the spectacular mountain and lake views.
+Just a heartbeat away from Lake Maggiore lie the splendid Borromean Isles.
 Daily excursion tickets enable adventurous travellers to hop between the islands at their leisure.
 Of these isles, the Isola Bella is the most visited.
 Its claim to fame is the magnificent Baroque palace, the Palazzo e Giardini Borromeo, replete with priceless masterpieces, tapestries, furniture and paintings.
 The terraced gardens reach their dramatic apex with the unicorn, the Borromeo family emblem.
 On Isola Madre is the Borromeo bambini doll collection, as well as a number of portraits of the family.
-A magnificent botanical garden flows from the house with plentiful exotic trees, plants and flowers; a must-see while on holiday at Lake Maggiore.
+A magnificent botanical garden flows from the house with plentiful exotic trees, plants and flowers.

 Become our Lake Country Travel Expert